 Crostini, “little toasts” really require no cooking skills (but use a timer so you won’t get distracted” and are easy and cheap…who could ask for more…or less?
 Twelve Crositini ideas from Saveur, and 19 from Toast Toppers.

-Pictured below are crostini from, believe it or not, Lima Beans & Peas.
+Pictured below are Lima and Pea Crostini and Crostini with my Fresh Pea Pesto.
 They’re a wonderful substitute for the more expensive Fava.
 Top, if you’d like with herbs, olive oil, a few shavings of Parmesan or a dollop of Ricotta.
 A few crispy fried prosciutto shards never hurt anything!

-While Phyllo is a “gourmet” product, it is often on sale around the holidays, usually about 1/2 price and often unadvertized.
+While Phyllo is a “gourmet” product, it is often on sale around the holidays, usually about 1/2 price and often unadvertised.
 Pick up a few packages to toss in the freezer.
 A package goes far if you cut it into squares and layer it in mini muffin tins and bake off little cups and it’s so much cheaper to make your own than to buy the premade cups.
 Wonton wrappers make great little cups, too.